-Thereafter, the Appellant shall pay \$449.77, the balance of the filing fees, in periodic installments.
-The Appellant is required to make payments of 20% of the preceding month's income credited to the appellant's prison account until appellant has paid the total filing fee of \$455.00.
-The agency having custody of the prisoner shall collect this amount from the trust fund account or institutional equivalent, when funds are available and when permitted by 28 U.S.C. § 1915(b)(2), and forward it to the clerk of the district court.
+The Appellant shall pay the remaining \$449.84 filing fee in periodic installments as funds become available.
+The Appellant is required to make payments of 20% of the preceding month's income credited to his inmate trust fund account until Appellant has paid the total filing fee of \$455.00.
+The agency having custody of the prisoner shall collect this amount from the trust fund account or institutional equivalent, when funds are available and when permitted by 28 U.S.C. §

+1915(b)(2), and forward it to the clerk of the district court.

-If the Appellant moves to proceed on appeal IFP, the clerk shall mail a copy of this order to the inmate accounting office or other person(s) or entity with responsibility for collecting and remitting to the district court interim filing payments on behalf of prisoners, as designated by the facility in which the prisoner is currently or subsequently confined.
+If the Appellant moves to proceed on appeal in forma pauperis, the clerk shall mail a copy of this order to the inmate accounting office or other person(s) or entity with responsibility for collecting and remitting to the district court interim filing payments on behalf of prisoners, as designated by the facility in which the prisoner is currently or subsequently confined.

-So ORDERED and SIGNED this 27th day of July, 2012.
+So ORDERED and SIGNED this 28 day of October, 2012.